gabrieldansereau/ms_downscaling_metawebs/README.md

 Explicit spatial predictions such as downscaled metaweb predictions are essential as they will allow comparisons with extant work for species communities.
-Recent approaches to downscaling for European tetrapods combined the metaweb with species distribution maps to generate local assemblages [@Braga2019SpaAna; @OConnor2020UnvFoo; @Galiana2021SpaSca; @Gauzere2022DivBio].
+Recent approaches to downscaling combined the metaweb with species distribution maps to generate local assemblages for European tetrapods [@Braga2019SpaAna; @OConnor2020UnvFoo; @Galiana2021SpaSca; @Gauzere2022DivBio] and North Sea demersal fishes and benthic epifauna [@Frelat2022FooWeb].
 These downscaled assemblages allowed studying network structures in novel ways, for instance, assessing changes in food web structure across space [@Braga2019SpaAna] and the scaling of network area relationships [@Galiana2021SpaSca].
 Other examples have shown that the metaweb can be used to investigate large scale variation in food web structure, indicating high